From BR Bullpen

-Forster made his debut as a flame-throwing 19-year old in 1971, jumping straight to the Majors from Class A. He was a teammate of another youngster with an outstanding fastball, Rich Gossage, who joined the Chicago White Sox in 1972.
-Managers could not decide which of the two should be the closer, which explains in part why their save totals jumped up and down from year to year.
+After being selected by the Chicago White Sox in the 2nd round of the 1970 amateur draft, Forster made his debut as a flame-throwing 19-year old in 1971, jumping straight to the Majors from Class A. He was a teammate of another youngster with an outstanding fastball, Rich Gossage, who joined the White Sox in 1972.
+Manager Chuck Tanner could not decide which of the two should be the closer, which explains in part why their save totals jumped up and down from year to year.
 Forster had three seasons of 20 or more saves (1972, 1974 & 1978), with a high of 29 in 1972 and an AL-leading total of 24 in 1974.
 In 1976, manager Paul Richards decided to use both Forster and Gossage as starting pitchers, with disastrous results: Forster had a 2-12 record, while Gossage was 9-17.
 After the season, the two were traded together to the Pittsburgh Pirates, and then became free agents after the season.

-Terry Forster signed a large contract with the Los Angeles Dodgers before the 1978 season and appeared in two World Series with them (1978 & 1981).
+Forster signed a large contract with the Los Angeles Dodgers before the 1978 season and appeared in two World Series with them, in 1978 and 1981.
 Both times, he faced the New York Yankees and his former teammate Gossage.
-He was slowed down by arm troubles in 1979, pitching in only 26 games over the 1979 and 1980 seasons.
+He was slowed down by arm troubles after the 1978 season, pitching in only 26 games over the 1979 and 1979 seasons.
 He signed another free agent contract, with the Atlanta Braves, before the 1983 season, but after 13 saves that year, was mainly used as a LOOGY for the remainder of his career.